denyncrawford/dndb/README.md

 - Error handlers.
 - SORT, SKIP, and LIMIT modifier methods support.

-# 📌 This module is right now on Alpha, but the main API is pretty usable for production.
+# 📌 This module is right now on Beta, but the main API is pretty usable for production.

-Since it is a standard, the API will not be subject to drastic changes, but its internal working will do, use with caution until the stable version.
+Since it is a standard, the API will not be subject to drastic changes, but its internal working will do.

 # 👊 Support this project by donating on:
 - [Paypal](https://paypal.me/DENYNCRAWFORD?locale.x=en_US).